tadano13/new-restaurant-app/README.md

 This application simulates a complete digital ecosystem for a restaurant.

 * **For Customers:** It allows users to browse a dynamic menu, view item details, add items to a cart, and complete a checkout process.
-* **For Admins:** It provides a dashboard to manage orders like either accepting and completed or be deleted.
+* **For Admins:** It provides a dashboard to manage orders like either accepting and completed or be deleted ( id and password to check admin pannel is id = admin and password = admin.

 ## **✨ Features**